 It is a BLOOD-OF-JESUS Issue As a pastor committed to racial-reconciliation, justice, compassion, the cross of Christ and the gospel, it is CRAZY that the title of this post is even necessary.
 Unfortunately, such is the state of thinking about the gospel in the American church.
 There is a “hole in our gospel” as one writer has … More John Piper on Why We Should Care about the Issues Surrounding Ferguson, MO

 Wednesday is for Prayer Psalm 119:129-136 (ESV) Pe 129 Your testimonies are wonderful; therefore my soul keeps them.
-130 The unfolding of your words gives . light; … More Eight Things to Pray for the New Disciples in a Church Plant
+130 The unfolding of your words gives light; it imparts understanding to the simple.
+131 I open my mouth and pant, … More Eight Things to Pray for the New Disciples in a Church Plant